 You want to plant near enough to your home to shade the house, patio and yard, but far enough away to avoid roots damaging the foundation.
 Leave at least three feet of space between your home and any shrubs to allow for airflow.
 Larger trees will obviously cast more shade while shrubs will cast less, but their growth pattern forms a wall of shade, good for near a house or patio.

 Always consider the mature size of a plant.
 Just because it’s 6 feet tall now, doesn’t mean it’ll stay that size – it’s roots will grow too!
+Large trees should be planted at least 20 feet from your home.
 Don’t forget to call 811 for the location of underground utility lines.

 In addition to trees, vines on trellises or pergolas will grow quickly and cast shade.
 In Florida, you shouldn’t allow vines to grow on your house; it can damage the exterior and lead to other problems down the road.
 Groundcovers rather than rock or concrete can cool the ground up to 10 degrees.
 I have a small concrete patio with rocks next to it and have noticed this area is super toasty.
 I’m swapping the rocks out for a native groundcover that doesn’t need to be mown and put a tall potted plant nearby to shade the patio.